HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 See [[Azika Amelia]][K-Means Clustering: From A to Z]:
 1. The datapoints assigned to specific cluster remain the same.
-2. Centroids remain the same.
+2. Centroids remain the same ([Stanford course](https://stanford.edu/~cpiech/cs221/handouts/kmeans.html) used this criterion).
 3. The distance of datapoints from their centroid is minimum.
 4. Fixed number of iterations have reached (insufficient iterations → poor results, choose max iteration wisely).